json-schema-org/json-schema-spec/jsonschema-core.md

-Any vocabulary that is not present in `$vocabulary` MUST NOT be made available for use in schemas described by that meta-schema, except for the core vocabulary as specified by the introduction to {{core-vocabulary}}.
+Any vocabulary that is not present in `$vocabulary` MUST NOT be made available for use in schemas described by that meta-schema, except for the core vocabulary as specified by the introduction to {{core}}.

 Implementations that do not support a vocabulary required by a schema MUST refuse to process that schema.

 Implementations that do not support a vocabulary that is optionally used by a schema SHOULD proceed with processing the schema.
-The keywords will be considered to be unrecognized keywords as addressed by
+The keywords will be considered to be unrecognized keywords as addressed by {{unrecognized}}.
-{{unknown-keywords}}.
 Note that since the recommended behavior for such keywords is to collect them as annotations, vocabularies consisting only of annotations will have the same behavior when used optionally whether the implementation supports them or not.
 This allows annotation-only vocabularies to be supported without custom code, even in implementations that do not support providing custom code for extension vocabularies.

 ##### Vocabularies are schema resource-scoped

 The `$vocabulary` keyword SHOULD be used in the root schema of any schema resource intended for use as a meta-schema.
 It MUST NOT appear in subschemas.